flowese/CondaEnvMaster/README.md

 - **Import Environments:** Restore environments from a YAML file.
 - **Intuitive Interface:** A clean and easy-to-navigate graphical user interface.
 - **Automatic Updates:** The environment list updates automatically after any action.
+- **Multi-language Support:** The application supports a wide range of languages and automatically adapts to your system's locale.

 ## Requirements